Chart Color Schemes

 Kedron - Gordon Park's residents are extremely healthy with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

 Analysis of health metrics shows strong performance throughout Kedron - Gordon Park.
-Prevalence of common health conditions is low among the general population and nears the nation's average across older, at-risk cohorts.
-The rate of private health cover is exceptionally high at approximately 61% of the total population (9,626 people), compared to 56.0% across Greater Brisbane and the national average of 55.3%.
+Prevalence of common health conditions is low among the general population and nearer the nation's average across older, at risk cohorts.
+The rate of private health cover is exceptionally high at approximately 61% of the total population (9,626 people), compared to 56.0% across Greater Brisbane and 55.3% nationally.

-The most common medical conditions in the area are mental health issues and asthma, impacting 9.7 and 7.6% of residents respectively.
-72.5% of residents declare themselves completely clear of medical ailments, compared to 69.1% across Greater Brisbane.
-The area has 11.2% of residents aged 65 and over (1,752 people), which is lower than the 16.6% in Greater Brisbane.
-Health outcomes among seniors are above average but require more attention than the broader population.
+The most common medical conditions in the area are mental health issues impacting 9.7% of residents and asthma affecting 7.6%.
+A total of 72.5% of residents declare themselves completely clear of medical ailments, compared to 69.1% across Greater Brisbane.
+There are 11.2% of residents aged 65 and over (1,752 people), which is lower than the 16.6% in Greater Brisbane.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health